SomeKittens/somekittens.github.io/_posts/2016-06-14-hacking-calculords-2-who-needs-fingers.md

 Why, you may ask, do we need to take a screenshot of a device that's _right in front of us?!?_  Dear reader, you underestimate my ability to screw things up.
 During manual input, I need to rapidly glance back and forth between phone and computer.
 There is an abundance of things in between, such as a keyboard, pizza, and occasionally my cat.
 Any one of these things could momentarily distract me—flipping bits in my brain—and I'd enter the wrong number, causing _minutes_ of lost 'productivity'.
 The obvious answer is to double-check my work but then we'd run into the infamous [Two Generals Problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem), where two generals were having a nice lunch but the waiter got lost & the kitchen never received their order, so they decided to give up the whole war thing and become distributed systems experts.

-In any case, a screenshot allows us to place the numbers we're inputting as close to the inputs as possible, greatly reducing errors and neck strain:
+In any case, a screenshot allows us to show the phone's screen as close to the inputs as possible, greatly reducing errors and neck strain:

 ![Picture of the new UI](http://i.imgur.com/whXTNkH.png)